Doug Barkley

 Norman Douglas Barkley (born January 6, 1937) is a Canadian former professional ice hockey defenceman.
 He played in the National Hockey League with the Chicago Black Hawks and Detroit Red Wings between 1957 and 1966.
-After his playing career he was the head coach of the Red Wings from 1970 to 1971 and again between 1975 and 1976.
+After his playing career, he was the head coach of the Red Wings from 1970 to 1971 and again between 1975 and 1976.
+From 1980 to 2001 he worked as the color commentator for the Calgary Flames.

 Playing career

 Barkley's playing career ended from an on-ice accident that rendered him blind in his right eye.
-On January 30, 1966, Barkley, playing for the Detroit Red Wings, was battling with Chicago's Doug Mohns for a puck at the blueline.
+On January 30, 1966, Barkley, playing for the Detroit Red Wings, was battling with Chicago's Doug Mohns for a puck at the blue line.
 Mohns attempted to lift Barkley's stick, but missed, and struck the bent-over Barkley directly in his right eye.
 Barkley would never play again.
 In 253 NHL games Barkley recorded 24 goals and 80 assists for 104 career points.